 ( Links and Information to Guide YouCollapse )

+In Gamma's world, gentlemen brood and plot the demise of their enemies, and ladies keep daggers in their bodices.
 Expect ladies and gentlemen both to come home late at night covered in blood and smelling of their lovers - qualities that might or might not be related to each other.

 There is always time for a graveyard picnic in Gamma's world.
 Bring a book, a parasol, and settle on the graves to discuss literature.